steevanb/php-collection/README.md

 ### Read only

-Sometimes when you add values in your TypedArray, once you have finished you don't want this object to be modified.
+Sometimes when you add values in your Collection, once you have finished you don't want this object to be modified.

 You can have this behavior with read only: